-Section 79-committees
+Part 1: Section 79-committees

-108. Report of the municipal manager before the establishment of a committee
+Report of the municipal manager before the establishment of a committee

-(1) With due regard for the provisions of parts 3 and 4 of this chapter, the council must, before it establishes and elects the members of a Section 79-committee (in this part "the committee"), consider a report from the municipal manager regarding the proposed committee.

-(2) The municipal manager in preparing a report contemplated in sub-rule (1) must consider the need for the proposed committee, taking into account:-

-(b) the need to delegate those powers and functions to promote efficiency and effectiveness in their performance;

-(c) the reasons not to delegate any such power or function to an existing committee (if any) or the executive mayor (if any) or an employee of the municipality;

-(d) the available financial and administrative resources of the municipality to support the work of the committee, including the preparation of agendas and minutes of the committee;

-(e) the need for the economical, efficient and effective use of resources;

-(f) the burden the workload of the proposed committee may put on its members

-(g) the need for coordination of decision-making at the level of the council and its structures;

-(h) possible measures to reduce the cross referral of matters between committees of the council, including the amendment of the terms of reference of one or more other committees, and

-(i) the likely improvement or deterioration in the quality and speed of decision-making if the committee is established.

-(3) The report of the municipal manager must contain recommendations with regard to the matters listed in Rule 109 and the electoral system contemplated in Rule 111, despite any recommendation that he or she may make that the proposed committee not be established.
+- 108(1) With due regard for the provisions of parts 3 and 4 of this chapter, the council must, before it establishes and elects the members of a section 79 and 80 committee (in this part "the committee"), consider a report from the municipal manager regarding the proposed committee. - (2) The municipal manager in preparing a report contemplated in sub-rule (1) must consider the need for the proposed committee, taking into account- - (a) the extent of the powers and functions of the municipality; - (b) the need to delegate those powers and functions to promote efficiency and effectiveness in their performance; - (c) the reasons not to delegate any such power or function to an existing committee (if any) or the executive mayor (if any) or an employee of the municipality; - (d) the available financial and administrative resources of the municipality to support the work of the committee, including the preparation of agendas and minutes of the committee; - (e) the need for the economical, efficient and effective use of resources; - (f) the burden the workload of the proposed committee may put on its members; - (g) the need for coordination of decision-making at the level of the council and its structures; - (h) possible measures to reduce the cross referral of matters between committees of the council, including the amendment of the terms of reference of one or more other committees; and - (i) the likely improvement or deterioration in the quality and speed of decision-making if the committee is established. - (3) The report of the municipal manager must contain recommendations with regard to the matters listed in rule 109 and the electoral system contemplated in rule 111, despite any recommendation that he or she may make that the proposed committee not be established. - (4) The municipal manager must submit his or her report to the executive committee (if any) or the executive mayor (if any), as the case may be.
+Where the municipality has plenary executive system the report must be submitted to the council. - (5) The executive committee (if any) or the executive mayor (if any), as the case may be, must consider the report and recommendations of the municipal manager and submit it, together with its own comment and recommendations to the council.

+Consideration of the municipal manager's report

-(4) The municipal manager must submit his or her report to the executive committee (if any) or the executive mayor (if any), as the case may be.
-Where the municipality has plenary executive system the report must be submitted to the council.
+109(1) After the council considered the municipal manager's report and the comment and recommendation of the executive committee (if any) or the executive mayor (if any), as the case may be, and the council decides to establish the committee, the council must-